outde-xyz/website/content/Discussions/2020-04-06_graf_againstmath2.md

 ## Fortuny's approach in detail

-Fortuny starts out with a generalization of the Kuratowski definition from pairs to tuples (btw, when rereading his paper I noticed that he actually cites @Kuratowski21; kudos!).
+Fortuny starts out with a generalization of the Kuratowski definition from pairs to tuples (btw, upon rereading his paper I noticed that he actually cites @Kuratowski21; kudos!).
-With this generalized definition, an $n$-tuple $\langle a_1, \ldots, a_n$ is encoded as the **nest**
+With this generalized definition, an $n$-tuple $\langle a_1, \ldots, a_n \rangle$ is encoded as the **nest**
 $$
 \{ \{a_1\}, \{a_1, a_2\}, \{a_1, a_2, a_3\}, \ldots, \{a_1, a_2, a_3, \ldots, a_n\} \}
 $$
 Based on earlier work [@Fortuny08; @FortunyCorominasMurtra09], he then postulates that syntactic derivations produce sets of this form, rather than the standard bare phrase structure sets.
 Think of it as follows: suppose that the syntactic workspace currently contains only $a$, which by itself forms the constituent $\{ a \}$.
 Now if we Merge some $b$ into this constituent, we get $\{ a, b \}$ as the output.
-Fortuny then says that the actual constituent is the set of the sets built by Merge, i.e. $\{ \{a\}, \{a,b\}$.
+Fortuny then says that the actual constituent is the set of the sets built by Merge, i.e. $\{ \{a\}, \{a,b\} \}$.
-Personally, I think it makes more sense to think of this as a derivation rather than a constituent, but my infatuation with derivation trees should be well-known by now.
+Personally, I'd say it makes more sense to think of this as a derivation rather than a constituent, but my infatuation with derivation trees should be well-known by now.
 I won't quibble over terminology and just follow Fortuny in calling these complex sets constituents.
 So we have an **output** $\{a,b\}$, but a **constituent** $\{ \{a\}, \{a,b\} \}$.
 If we merge a $c$ into the current output, we get $\{ a, b, c\}$, and the constituent grows to $\{ \{a\}, \{a,b\}, \{a,b,c\} \}$.